Charcoal grilling is a time-honored method of cooking that has been cherished by many for its unique smoky flavor and the joy of outdoor grilling.

 Charcoal Grills are Intuitive When You Learn How to Use Charcoal Vents

-- Use intermediate settings to maintain the right temperature as you’re cooking.
+Use intermediate vent settings to maintain the ideal cooking temperature as you grill to perfection.